projectatomic/vagrant-adbinfo/README.md

 Why?
 By default Virtualbox creates a box that has no inbound network access.
 The pattern is to always forward ports, something that a daemon takes care.

-## TLS Certificate Location Support, part 2 (Priority 1b - not started)
+## TLS Certificate Location Support, part 2 (Priority 1b - implemented)

 The TLS certificate will always land in a known spot, so we need to add that